Andrew-71/Tardim-In-Control/README.md

 ### All of time and space, *now automated and improved*.

-This mod is an addon for the [TARDIM mod](https://www.curseforge.com/minecraft/mc-mods/tardim), and adds a way to control your time (but mostly space) machine with new blocks, redstone, and even other mods like [ComputerCraft: Tweaked](https://tweaked.cc) computers or [Create](https://github.com/Creators-of-Create/Create)
+This mod is an addon for the [TARDIM mod](https://www.curseforge.com/minecraft/mc-mods/tardim), and adds a way to control and manage your time (but mostly space) machine with new blocks, redstone, and even other mods like [ComputerCraft: Tweaked](https://tweaked.cc) computers or [Create](https://github.com/Creators-of-Create/Create)

 ### Features: